 Canada today uses:

 Newfoundland Standard Time (NST): UTC-3:30, observing NDT (UTC-2:30) in summer.
 Newfoundland is one of the world’s few remaining half-hour offset territories.
-This offset dates to Newfoundland’s time before it joined Canada in 1949.
-The Newfoundlanders, characteristically, kept their unusual time.
+In 1935, the Newfoundland Commission of Government passed a Standard Time Act setting the dominion’s clocks at 3.5 hours behind Greenwich.
+When Newfoundland joined Canada in 1949, that offset remained.

 Atlantic Standard Time (AST): UTC-4, observing ADT (UTC-3) in summer.
 Nova Scotia, Prince Edward Island, New Brunswick.